-Take HomeLight’s Trade-In program, for example.
+Take HomeLight’s Buy Before You Sell program, for example.
 While the end goal may be the same, the process is different.

 When you work with HomeLight, we’ll agree to purchase your current home before you begin the homebuying process.
 This allows you to make a stronger, all-cash offer without having to worry about any lending or home sale contingencies.
 The process works like this:

 - We’ll make an offer to purchase your current home, which will be payable (as a cash transaction) as soon as you’re ready to close on your new home.